Immigration documents

 Notary vs. attorney — what a notary can do

 A notary public can witness signatures, administer oaths, and certify copies of immigration documents.
 They cannot prepare USCIS forms, choose visa categories, or give any kind of legal advice unless they are also a licensed attorney or BIA-accredited representative.
 For form strategy, work with an immigration attorney.
-For the signing and authentication steps, a NotarySeal notary makes the process faster and avoids the common pitfalls that get filings rejected.
+For the signing and authentication steps, a NotaSealPros notary makes the process faster and avoids the common pitfalls that get filings rejected.

 Foreign documents and translation certificates

 USCIS requires every non-English document to be accompanied by a full English translation and a certificate of accuracy signed by the translator.
 Notaries can notarize the translator's certificate.
 When documents cross borders the other way — a US birth certificate going to Italy, for example — you'll typically need notarization plus apostille (or embassy legalization for non-Hague countries).
-NotarySeal handles both ends of the pipeline.
+NotaSealPros handles both ends of the pipeline.

 Common requests